Scientific Name

 Etymology

-The specific epithet "columnaris (kol-LUM-nair-iss)" is a Latin adjective meaning "columnar" and refers to the growth habit of the species.
+The specific epithet "columnaris (kol-LUM-nair-iss)" means "rising in the form of a pillar, pillar-like, columnar" and refers to the growth habit of this species.

 How to Grow and Care for Crassula columnaris